malva-ot/nomo/nomo-intro.md

 #### 4.1.2 Atomic

 The discrete identifiers of Nomo are in turn composed of discrete atoms -- glyphs.
 The identity of each atom (glyph) is strictly local and invariant.
 That is, the identification of the pattern (glyph type) that a particular glyph matches is strictly determined by that single glyph, and in turn a glyph has no substructure that has any meaning within Nomo.
-The identification of a complete string is in turn solely determined by the logical AND operation on the evaluation of each respective atom.
-Either all the atoms are the same as some reference, or not all the atoms are the same.
+The identification of a complete string is in turn solely determined by the identification of each respective atom.

 This intentionally excludes any means of distinguishing an identifier or relating identifiers by some context or composition that derives information from some combination of atoms, other than the specific structures defined in the Nomo specification.